rwilliams58/onnx/docs/Operators.md

 ### <a name="Add"></a><a name="add">**Add**</a>

   Performs element-wise binary addition (with limited broadcast support).

-  If necessary the right-hand-side argument will be broadcasted to match the shape of left-hand-side argument.
-When broadcasting is specified, the second tensor can either be of size 1 (a scalar value), or having its shape as a contiguous subset of the first tensor's shape.
+  If necessary, the right-hand-side argument will be broadcasted to match the shape of the left-hand-side argument.
+When broadcasting is specified, the second tensor can either be of size 1 (a scalar value), or have its shape as a contiguous subset of the first tensor's shape.
 The starting of the mutually equal shape is specified by the argument "axis", and if it is not set, suffix matching is assumed.
 1-dim expansion doesn't work yet.

   For example, the following tensor shapes are supported (with broadcast=1):

     shape(A) = (2, 3, 4, 5), shape(B) = (,), i.e. B is a scalar
     shape(A) = (2, 3, 4, 5), shape(B) = (5,)
     shape(A) = (2, 3, 4, 5), shape(B) = (4, 5)
     shape(A) = (2, 3, 4, 5), shape(B) = (3, 4), with axis=1
     shape(A) = (2, 3, 4, 5), shape(B) = (2), with axis=0

   Attribute `broadcast=1` needs to be passed to enable broadcasting.

 #### Attributes

 <dl>
 <dt><tt>axis</tt> : int</dt>
-<dd>If set, defines the broadcast dimensions.
+<dd>If set, this defines the broadcast dimensions.
 See doc for details.</dd>
 <dt><tt>broadcast</tt> : int</dt>
 <dd>Pass 1 to enable broadcasting</dd>
 </dl>